 Hiring your wedding photographer requires more than looking at their portfolio.
 You should also consider their personality and passion for their work.
 My deepest wish is for you to have endless fun while creating some amazingly beautiful photos on the day of your wedding.

 Before I became a wedding photographer, I served in the United States Navy as a Construction Mechanic.
 I was the guy that performed automotive repairs on the Navy’s construction equipment – everything from a lawnmower to a crane.
-Back then, I really love what I was doing.
+Back then, I really loved what I was doing.

-I traveled a lot all over the world, living in new places and learning new cultures.
+I traveled a lot all over the world, living in new places and learning about new cultures.
 I lived in Sicily for a while, 2 tours to Okinawa, Japan, Guam, and Cuba.
 I wish I could say I have tons of photographs from all my traveling, but I really don’t.
 I have some photos from films shot during the early years of my career, and that’s it.

 I have always loved photography, but when it was time to make a transition from military life to civilian life, I chose real estate.